BabylonJS/BabylonNative/Documentation/Extending.md

 [calling `add_subdirectory()` on the component's root folder](https://github.com/BabylonJS/BabylonNative/blob/e2a39405185933fd9a7e211b59734d65059c7c07/Plugins/CMakeLists.txt#L7).
 Components must also expose
-[at least one CMake library target](https://github.com/BabylonJS/BabylonNative/blob/e2a39405185933fd9a7e211b59734d65059c7c07/Plugins/NativeEngine/CMakeLists.txt#L33) for other components and consuming apps to link to in order to make use of the component.
+[at least one CMake library target](https://github.com/BabylonJS/BabylonNative/blob/e2a39405185933fd9a7e211b59734d65059c7c07/Plugins/NativeEngine/CMakeLists.txt#L33) for other components and consuming apps to link to in order to depend on the component.

 `NativeEngine` follows the described paradigm exactly, as illustrated by the links in the paragraph above.
 As a consequence, the surface area of the `NativeEngine` CMake